-6.5.4A If The Company receives a request to use the NETS which it believes could impact upon The User, The Company shall follow the Interactivity Policy adopted by The Company for the purposes of managing Interactivity and published on its website as it may be amended from time to time.
+6.5.4A If The Company receives a request to use the NETS which it believes could impact upon The User, The Company shall follow (unless it is a Gated Application) the Interactivity Policy adopted by The Company for the purposes of managing Interactivity and published on its website as it may be amended from time to time.

-6.5.5 Statement of Works
+6.5.5 Transmission Evaluation Application

-Any User who owns or operates a Distribution System shall as soon as reasonably practicable upon receipt of a request for a connection to and / or for the use of that User’s Distribution System from a Relevant Embedded Medium Power Station(s) or a Relevant Embedded Small Power Station(s) submit a request to The Company for an Evaluation of Transmission Impact in the form of a Request for a Statement of Works.
-Such a submission by a User who owns or operates a Distribution System of a Request for a Statement of Works will be substantially in the form of Exhibit U.
+Any User who owns or operates a Distribution System shall as soon as reasonably practicable upon receipt of a request from a Relevant Embedded Power Station(s) that has an agreement for connection to and/or use of that User’s Distribution System and wants the User to submit (and has met any requirements of the User in this respect) an Evaluation of Transmission Impact in the form of a Transmission Evaluation Application.
+Such a submission by a User who owns or operates a Distribution System of a Transmission Evaluation Application will be substantially in the form of Exhibit U.

-The Request for a Statement of Works must include the Technical Information in respect of such Power Station(s) and its proposed date of connection to and / or for the use of the Distribution System.
+The Transmission Evaluation Application must include the Technical Information in respect of such Power Station(s) and its proposed date of connection to and / or for the use of the Distribution System.

-The Company will within 28 calendar days of the submission of a Request for a Statement of Works respond in writing to the User who owns or operates a Distribution System with a Statement of Works substantially in the form of Exhibit V. The User who owns or operates a Distribution System shall forward such Statement of Works to the Power Station(s) as soon as reasonably practicable.
+Not Used

-6.5.5.4 The User who owns or operates a Distribution System shall have 90 Business Days from such notification under Paragraph 6.5.5.3 to return to The Company a completed and signed Confirmation of Project Progression, in the form attached to the Statement of Works together with the appropriate fee.
-The User who owns or operates a Distribution System shall forward a copy of such Confirmation of Project Progression to the Power Station(s) as soon as reasonably practicable.
+6.5.5.4 Not Used

-The Confirmation of Project Progressiontogether with the information included in the Request for a Statement of Works, and any further details as may be required by The Company shall be deemed to be a Modification Application for the purposes of the Charging Statements and Paragraphs 1.3.2, 6.9.2, 6.9.4 and 6.10 of the CUSC which shall apply thereto.
+The Transmission Evaluation Application shall be deemed to be a Modification Application for the purposes of the Charging Statements and Paragraphs 1.3.2, 6.9.2, 6.9.4 and 6.10 of the CUSC which shall apply thereto.

-Where The Company believes the Power Station(s) has no significant impact on the National Electricity Transmission System (as described in paragraph 6.5.1(b)) or the Statement of Works indicates that no works are required nor any Site Specific Requirements are necessary, the Statement of Works shall complete both the Request for a Statement of Works and Evaluation of Transmission Impact.
+Where The Company believes the Power Station(s) has no significant impact on the National Electricity Transmission System or The Company’s assessment of the Transmission Evaluation Application indicates that no works are required nor any Site Specific Requirements are necessary, The Company shall notify the User in the form at Exhibit V as soon as reasonably practical and in any event prior to the end of the Gated Design Process and in such circumstances the Transmission Evaluation Application shall be concluded.
 For the purposes of Paragraph 6.5.1(c) the User who owns or operates a Distribution System may Energise the connection of the Power Station(s) or permit the use of its Distribution System by the Power Station(s).